rbisdorff/Digraph3/docSphinx/tutorial.rst

     [0.89 - <[: tum with credibility: 0.07 = min(0.07,1.00)
     [0.44 - 0.56[: wrzb with credibility: 0.13 = min(0.20,0.13)

-In :numref:`nineTilesSorting` Line 5, we may notice that the Higher Technical School of *Aachen* is rated precisely into the second 9-tile class (:math:`[0.22 - 0.33[`) with the support of a 53.5% majority of disciplines [31]_, whereas the University of *Augsburg* is less precisely rated into the fourth until the second highest 9-tile classes (:math:`[0.44 - 0.78[`) yet, with the support of a 63.5% majority of disciplines.
-The Technical University *München* appears best rated into the highest 9-tiles class (:math:`[0.89 - <[`) with the support of a 56.5% of disciplines.
+In :numref:`nineTilesSorting` Line 5, we notice that the Higher Technical School of *Aachen* is rated precisely into the second 9-tile class (:math:`[0.22 - 0.33[`), whereas the University of *Augsburg* is less precisely rated into the fourth, the fifth and the 6th 9-tile classes (:math:`[0.44 - 0.78[`).
+The Technical University *München* appears best rated into the highest 9-tiles class (:math:`[0.89 - <[`).
+All three rating results are supported by a 53.5% majority of disciplines [31]_,

-We may now lexicographically order this rating result by *average rated class limits* and highest-rated 9-tile class limit.
+We may now lexicographically rank these individual rating results by *average rated class limits* and highest-rated 9-tile class limit.

 >>> qs.showHTMLQuantileOrdering(strategy='average')